 So why the cauliflower rice?
 Um, because it’s DELICIOUS!
 We’ve been making it a lot lately.
 It’s a great substitute for regular rice – you get all of the extra vegetables, it’s quick to make, and there are very little carbs.
 Even the kids like it!

 The cilantro-lime flavor is also very easy to add in to the rice, and it tastes SO good with the sweet red curry sauce.
+To make it, you will shred up the cauliflower into tiny pieces using a food processor, then heat it up in a skillet, before adding cilantro and lime to the mix.
+So easy!
 Try it!

 I hope you are all having as much sun as we are – get out this weekend and enjoy it!